A common question I get from new business owners is, “What is a brand, and why do I need one, anyway?”

 A brand evokes images, memories, and thoughts in someone’s mind.
 Think: Coca-Cola, Nordstrom, Apple.
 They all have their own distinct, yet different characteristics.

-Here are a few definitions for you:
+Here are a few more definitions:

 As you can see, a brand is a holistic experience, not simply one thing.